Valve train noise, is usually due to excessive clearance, between two internal engine parts.

 Other ways to find a faulty valve lifter.
 With the engine shut off.
-Push down on each of the rocker arms on the pushrod side.
-If the rocker arm is free to move or there is a spongy feeling; it is a good indicator that the valve lifter is leaking down too fast; or not retaining oil from the engine.
+Push down on each of the rocker arms, on the pushrod side.
+If the rocker arm is free to move or there is a spongy feeling.
+It is a good indicator that, the valve lifter is leaking down too fast or not retaining the oil.

-There are four types of noise you may experience.
-An inoperative or failing valve lifter may cause any one of them;
+There are four types of valve train noise you may experience.
+An inoperative or failing valve lifter, may cause any one of them:

 Loud, Rapping Sound

-A stuck plunger inside the body of the lifter could also be the cause.
-This is usually due to excessive varnish between the plunger and body.
+So, a stuck plunger inside the body of the lifter, could also be the cause.
+This is usually due to excessive varnish between, the plunger and body.

 Moderate Clicking Noise

 This can be the result of excessive varnish.
-Wear on the bottom of the lifter mat also be a source of noise.
-The noise level depends on the amount of varnish and the degree of wear.
-Two other causes of a moderate clicking noise are excessively fast or slow leak down.
+Wear on the bottom of the lifter mat, could also be a source of noise.
+The noise level depends, on the amount of varnish and the degree of wear.
+Two other causes of a moderate clicking noise are, excessively fast or slow leak down.

-The usual cause of intermittent clicking; is a very minute piece of dirt that holds the ball check off the seat for a few seconds; and then passes through.
-In rare cases, the cause of the sound is a pitted or flat spotted ball-check.
+The usual cause of intermittent clicking is, a very minute piece of dirt.
+Because, it holds the ball check off the seat for a few seconds and then passes through.
+In rare cases, the cause of the sound is, a pitted or flat spotted ball-check.

 General Valve Train Noise

-When the sound is throughout the entire valve train; the cause is usually the weight of the oil or the oil supply itself.
-Too much oil in the crankcase will cause foaming and aeration.
+Sometimes the sound is throughout the entire valve train.
+And, is usually the weight of the oil or the oil supply itself.
+Too much oil in the crankcase, will cause foaming and aeration.
 When air gets into the lifters, they will fail to operate properly.
-Insufficient oil supply to the lifters can also cause general valve train noise.
+Insufficient oil supply to the lifters, can also cause general valve train noise.